Builder first,

 I've spent twenty years building AI systems, shipping products, and leading teams.
 Wood Labs is where all of that experience comes together.

+Durham.
 Evi.
 Alexa.
 What's next.

 After Amazon, I founded Mind Mage, where I built and led my own AI team for two years.
 I learnt what works when you're building from zero: how to hire, how to ship, and how to make AI deliver real value on a real budget.